BaseMax/ComposeDockerNginxPHP/README.md

 Furthermore, this configuration is also customizable by adding new services or customizing the existing ones as per your requirement.
 The flexibility of this configuration makes it easy to use and adapt for different projects, whether for development or production.

-In summary, this Docker Compose configuration provides a quick and easy way to set up a complete web server environment on your local machine and remote host with ansible.
+In summary, this Docker Compose configuration provides a quick and easy way to set up a complete web server environment on your local machine and remote servers with ansible.
 It is easy to use, customizable, and allows you to run all of the services in isolated containers, which makes it easy to manage and update them.
 So, if you're looking for a powerful and flexible tool to help you set up and run your web applications, this Docker Compose configuration is definitely worth checking out.

 ## So I must use it?